Young-won/deepbiome/docs/source/usage.rst

     evaluation = deepbiome.deepbiome_test(log, network_info, path_info, number_of_fold=None)

-If you use the index file, this function provide the evaluation using test index (index set not included in the index file) for each fold.
-If not, this function provide the evaluation using the whole samples.
+If you use the index file, this function provides the evaluation using test index (index set not included in the index file) for each fold.
+If not, this function provides the evaluation using the whole sample.
 If `number_of_fold` is setted as `k`, the function will test the model only with first `k` folds.

-This function provide the evaluation result as a numpy array with a shape of (number of fold, number of evaluation measures).
+This function provides the evaluation result as a numpy array with a shape of (number of folds, number of evaluation measures).

 Prediction